 JUnit tests are not included, since they are very similar.
 Web application is not included, since it is not implemented in this Sculptor port.

-If you are only interested in a sneak preview of the source code you can download it here: Sculptor-DDDSample-src.zip
+If you interested in the source code you can find it as part of Sculptor’s examples:

 - Install Sculptor and its requisites as described in the Installation Guide.